-Heroulean) multimadia to INTEDDDETIVE modulity toxt time Herculean). multimedia to determine how INTERPRETIVE Reading closely modality, text type, purpose, audience, topic, CCSS ELD- meaning is conveyed literary and and content area INTERPRETIVE Reading explicitly and informational texts and content area closely literary and implicitly through and viewing informational texts and language. multimedia to viewing multimedia to lunguage. determine how determine how meaning is CCSS ELD- meaning is conveyed conveyed explicitly and INTERPRETIVE explicitly and implicitly through Evaluating how well implicitly through language. writers and speakers language.
-88 use language to support CCSS ELD- ideas and opinions with CCSS ELD- INTERPRETIVE details or reasons INTERPRETIVE Evaluating how well depending on modality, Evaluating how well writers and speakers use text type, purpose, writers and speakers language to support ideas audience, topic, and use language to and opinions with details content area. support ideas and or reasons depending on opinions with details modality, text type, CCSS ELD- or reasons depending purpose, audience, topic, INTERPRETIVE on modality, text and content area.
+Haroulaan multimadia to INTEDDDETIVE modulity toxt type Herculean). multimedia to determine how INTERPRETIVE Reading closely modality, text type, purpose, audience, topic, CCSS ELD- meaning is conveyed literary and and content area INTERPRETIVE Reading explicitly and informational texts and content area closely literary and implicitly through and viewing informational texts and language. multimedia to viewing multimedia to hunguage. determine how determine how meaning is CCSS ELD- meaning is conveyed conveyed explicitly and INTERPRETIVE explicitly and implicitly through Evaluating how well implicitly through language. writers and speakers language.
+88 use language to support 0.00 CCSS ELD- ideas and opinions with CCSS ELD- INTERPRETIVE details or reasons INTERPRETIVE Evaluating how well depending on modality, Evaluating how well writers and speakers use text type, purpose, writers and speakers language to support ideas audience, topic, and use language to and opinions with details content area. support ideas and or reasons depending on opinions with details modality, text type, CCSS ELD- or reasons depending purpose, audience, topic, INTERPRETIVE on modality, text and content area.
 Analyzing how writers type, purpose, and speakers use audience, topic, and CCSS ELD- vocabulary and other content area.
-INTERPRETIVE language resources for COCC FL D Analyzing how writers and specific purposes (to CCSS ELD- speakers use vocabulary explain, persuade, INTERPRETIVE and other language entertain, Analyzing how resources for specific etc.) depending on writers and speakers purposes (to explain, modality, text type, use vocabulary and persuade, entertain, purpose, audience, other language resources for specific etc.) depending on topic, and content area purposes (to explain, modality, text type, purpose, audience, topic, persuade, entertain, and content area. etc.) depending on and content area. modality, text type, purpose, audience, topic, and content area Reading: CCSS.ELA- CCSS.ELA- CCSS.ELA- CCSS.ELA- Informational LITERACY.RI.4.7 LITERACY.RI.4.6 LITERACY.RI.4.6 LITERACY.RI.4.1 Text Interpret information Compare and contrast a Compare and Refer to details and presented visually, orally, firsthand and contrast a firsthand examples in a text when or quantitatively (e.g., in secondhand account of and secondhand explaining what the text charts, graphs, diagrams, the same event or topic; account of the same says explicitly and when time lines, animations, or describe the differences event or topic; drawing inferences from interactive elements on in focus and the describe the the text.
-Web pages) and explain information provided. differences in focus COCC PL : how the information CCCC FL A and the information CCSS.ELA- contributes to an CCSS.ELA- provided.
-LITERACY.RI.4.3 understanding of the text LITERACY.RI.4.9 CCSS EL A Explain events, in which it appears.
-Integrate information CCSS.ELA- procedures, ideas, or CCSS EL A from two texts on the LITERACY.RI.4.3 concepts in a historical, CCSS.ELA- LITERACY.RI.4.8 same topic in order to write or speak about Explain events, procedures, ideas, or scientific, or technical text, including what Explain how an author the subject concepts in a happened and why, based uses reasons and evidence knowledgeably. historical, scientific, on specific information to support particular points KIIOWICUgcaUly. or technical text, in the text. in a text.
-CCSS.ELA- including what LITERACY.RI.4.2 happened and why, CCSS.ELA- based on specific LITERACY.RI.4.4 subta on specific
+INTERPRETIVE language resources for Analyzing how writers and specific purposes (to CCSS ELD- speakers use vocabulary explain, persuade, INTERPRETIVE and other language entertain, Analyzing how resources for specific etc.) depending on writers and speakers purposes (to explain, modality, text type, use vocabulary and persuade, entertain, purpose, audience, other language etc.) depending on topic, and content area resources for specific purposes (to explain, modality, text type, persuade, entertain, purpose, audience, topic, and content area. etc.) depending on and content area. modality, text type, purpose, audience, topic, and content area Reading: CCSS.ELA- CCSS.ELA- CCSS.ELA- CCSS.ELA- Informational LITERACY.RI.4.7 LITERACY.RI.4.6 LITERACY.RI.4.6 LITERACY.RI.4.1 Text Interpret information Compare and contrast a Compare and Refer to details and presented visually, orally, firsthand and contrast a firsthand examples in a text when or quantitatively (e.g., in secondhand account of and secondhand explaining what the text charts, graphs, diagrams, the same event or topic; account of the same says explicitly and when time lines, animations, or describe the differences event or topic; drawing inferences from interactive elements on in focus and the describe the the text.
+Web pages) and explain information provided. differences in focus how the information and the information CCSS.ELA- contributes to an CCSS.ELA- provided.
+LITERACY.RI.4.3 understanding of the text LITERACY.RI.4.9 Explain events, in which it appears.
+Integrate information CCSS.ELA- procedures, ideas, or from two texts on the LITERACY.RI.4.3 concepts in a historical, CCSS.ELA- same topic in order to Explain events, scientific, or technical LITERACY.RI.4.8 write or speak about procedures, ideas, or text, including what Explain how an author the subject concepts in a historical scientific happened and why, based on specific information uses reasons and evidence knowledgeably. historical, scientific, or technical text, in the text. to support particular points in a text.
+CCSS.ELA- including what in the text.
+III a WAL.
+LITERACY.RI.4.2 happened and why, CCSS.ELA- LITLINICT.INI.T.2 based on specific LITERACY.RI.4.4 l 1 cased on specific